its-segu/monday-exercise/README.md

   Fragrance API and renders it as a rich ingredient card.
 A "View in monday" button hands off to `monday.execute("openItemCard")` for first-party editing (status, dates, files, comments, automations).
+- **Analytics modal — production performance**: a second header button ("Analytics") opens a Vibe modal that derives every order's `completed_at` from monday's `activity_logs` and computes turnaround, on-time rate, throughput, and a past-SLA list — all client-side, with **zero board schema changes** required.
+SLA target lives in `frontend/src/lib/sla.js` so it's a one-line tweak.
 - **Fragrance CRUD API** on monday-code: tiny Express service backed by `@mondaycom/apps-sdk` Storage.
 Auto-seeds 10 starter fragrances on first boot.
 Falls back to an in-memory store when no `MONDAY_TOKEN` is set so the